 Milk is such a thorny issue these days.
 With farmers being underpaid by supermarkets that can afford to sell milk for a loss to get people through their doors.
 Dairy farmers are giving up their herds all the time.
-Soon you won’t want to know where your milk comes from.
-Mega cow sheds are coming to the UK.
 Until now most dairy farmers are actually really good in terms of husbandry and feeding their dairy cows.

 We like delivering pints in traditional glass bottles.
 This saves on the waste of land fill and avoids wasting fossil fuels moving and recycling plastics.
 We believe milk keeps better and tastes better when stored in glass.
 Do you know if milk in plastic containers is food safe?

 We’ve started getting organic pint bottles from Mossgeil Farm who tick all the boxes, single source, farmer friendly.
 Here’s a link to their facebook page, some like following things….

 We get Muller/Wiseman as the standard milk bottles

 Whole milk, semi skimmed and fully skimmed 72p pint

 Mossgiel Organic Farm Milk Pint Bottles